INFORMSJoC/2023.0366/README.md

 ## Data

 - The raw data used in our study can be downloaded from [Kaggle](https://www.kaggle.com/competitions/ieee-fraud-detection/data).
 The process of feature engineering is documented on [GitHub](https://github.com/xiaoluoyfy/IEEE-CIS-Fraud-Detection/) (note that variables derived from regions have been removed).
 The cleaned dataset is available in the data folder.
-- A demo dataset is also provided for quick start.
+- A demo dataset is also provided for a quick start.

 ## Replicating